1999 Ivorian coup d'état

 The 1999 Ivorian coup d'état took place on 24 December 1999.
-It was the first coup d'état since the independence of Ivory Coast and led to the president Henri Konan Bédié being deposed.
+It was the first coup d'état since the independence of Ivory Coast and led to the removal of president Henri Konan Bédié.

 Background

-Ever since independence in 1960, Ivory Coast had been controlled by Félix Houphouët-Boigny.
-During the first decades of his rule, Ivory Coast enjoyed economic prosperity and was politically stable.
-However, the later years of his rule saw the downturn of the Ivorian economy and signs of political instability.
+Ivory Coast gained independence in 1960 with Félix Houphouët-Boigny as its first president.
+During the first decades after independence, Ivory Coast enjoyed economic prosperity and was politically stable.
+However, the later years of Houphouët-Boigny's rule saw the downturn of the Ivorian economy and signs of political instability.

 Henri Konan Bédié succeeded as president after Houphouët-Boigny's death in 1993.
 The economic situation continued to worsen.
 Bédié was accused of corruption, political repression, and of stripping immigrants from neighboring countries of their political rights by promoting the concept of Ivoirité, which placed in doubt the nationality of many people of foreign origin and caused tension between people from the north and the south of Ivory Coast.
 Dissatisfaction kept growing.